ethanteague/redirect_options/README.md

 ### Motivation
 Va.gov has several legacy redirects that need to be migrated into drupal.
 Some are server level, some are template based.
 Va.gov uses a headless setup with graphql queries generated for consumption via metalsmith frontend.
-In the redirect query, information about the original redirect source is required, so this module associates a new vaocabulary taxonomy term to indicate redirect type with each redirect.
+In the redirect query, information about the original redirect source is required, so this module associates a new vocabulary taxonomy term to indicate redirect type with each redirect.

 ### What it does